Media statement: PASA on unauthorised debit orders

-- Query unauthorised debit orders with your bank immediately and report the details to the Payments Association of South Africa at email@example.com.
+- Query unauthorised debit orders with your bank or the service provider who is processing them, to discuss stopping the debit orders.

 - Ensure that your bank has your correct cellphone number so that you receive SMS alerts when money is deducted from your account and also to receive DebiCheck confirmation requests.